wyemicha/Exercise-05d-Lighting/README.md

 # Exercise-05d-Lighting
 Exercise for MSCH-C220, 5 April 2021

+A demonstration of this exercise is available at [https://youtu.be/MN-i5QDBDcc](https://youtu.be/MN-i5QDBDcc)

 The purpose of this exercise is for you to explore 3D lighting and camera movement in Godot.
 There are many steps, and some of the concepts are a little complicated, so I would recommend that you stop and test frequently.
 I have tried to be as clear as possible.

 This exercise is loosely based on the How to light a 3d scene in Godot (3d tutorial) by GDQuest.
 The YouTube video is